n0ha/resume-python-greenfield/docs/landing/landing-page.md

 # Landing Page — Minimal Product (v0)

-A focused landing page that clearly communicates value, builds trust, and drives users into the paste → review → preview flow with minimal friction.
+A focused landing page for **Zyvi** that clearly communicates value, builds trust, and drives users into the paste → review → preview flow with minimal friction.
+Brand: Zyvi.
+Tagline: “Tailor your CV to pass the filter.”

 ---